-WACE 2018 is bringing back our Faculty in Residence Program.
-The faculty in residence is a distinguished scholar to assist in the professional development of the WACUHO membership.
-These faculty will be encouraged to utilize their research interests to support and develop WACUHO members.
+WACE 2018 is bringing back our Scholar in Residence Program.
+The scholar in residence is a distinguished scholar to assist in the professional development of the WACUHO membership.
+These scholars will be encouraged to utilize their research interests to support and develop WACUHO members.

 Romando Nash serves as the Associate Vice President for Student Services at San Jose State University.
 He provides administrative oversight for six functional areas: Accessible Education Center (including Center for Accessible Technology), Career Center, Counseling and Psychological Services, Veterans Resource Center, Office of the University Ombudsperson, and the Student Health Center (including Wellness and Health Promotions).
 In addition, he supervises the Student Affairs Senior Student Affairs Case Manager who facilitates the Behavioral Intervention Team (BIT).
 Romando also oversees divisional staff and faculty development, division assessment efforts, the African American College Readiness Summit, and the Outstanding Graduating Senior Awards.
 Prior to joining SJSU in 2015, Romando served as the Associate Dean of Student Affairs and Executive Director for Residential Education at the University of Southern California and held Senior Housing Officer and multicultural affairs positions at Loyola University Chicago, Seattle University, and Santa Clara University.